Where to see otters in the uk

 Infrared video cameras are used to observe wildlife at nighttime when rivers come to life.
 There have been some great sightings this way, including cubs.

 Visitors often report seeing otters here.
-Last summer a family from Liverpool saw a female and two cubs walking along the nature trail in mid-afternoon!
+One summer a family from Liverpool saw a female and two cubs walking along the nature trail in mid-afternoon!
 The best time to visit is October – December when otters come to the waterfalls to chase the leaping salmon.

 Where is it?
 Off A470 between Rhayader and Llangurig to St Harmon and Pantydwr.
 Turning marked by brown reserve sign.
 Grid ref: OS SN 965 717